 Nowadays it houses a couple of restaurants, of which Mala Bar, located on the 1st floor, has the best view.
-The so-called cerveceria serves unpretentious grub at fair prices.
+The so-called Cerveceria serves unpretentious grub at fair prices.
 A burger won’t set you back more than 10€ and the three-course weekday lunch menu is a mere 12€.
 It has superb views of the marina and you can choose between sofas in the sun and tables in both sun and shade.
 Or inside the trendy temple of beer and burgers.
-It’s open from 11 am. to 11 pm. in wintertime, an hour later in the weekend and even more in the summertime.
+It’s open from Thursday to Sunday in wintertime and longer in the summertime.

 If you want to discover the Art Nouveau architecture of Valencia, we’ve put together a self-guided Art Nouveau Walking Tour in Valencia that takes you past the most important and inspiring buildings in the city.
 And if you’re not keen on a treasure hunt but want to go directly for the prize, the Holy Grail is in Valencia!!